Frequently Asked Questions (FAQ) about DMC® Products and Services

 Q: What is the difference between the M22520/1-01 (AF8), M22520/2-01(AFM8) and M22520/7-01(MH860)?

 A: These manual indent crimp tools are all MIL-QUALIFIED, however they have different specification sheets under SAE AS22520.
 M22520/1-01 (AF8) accommodates wire sizes 12 throught 26 AWG, M22520/2-01 (AFM8) accommodates wire sizes 20 throught 32 AWG, and M22520/7-01 (MH860) accommodates wire sizes 16 throught 28 AWG.

 Q: Do you have a cross reference for MIL-SPEC connectors and M39029 contacts?

 A: Yes, DMC has a convenient cross reference for MIL-SPEC connectors and M39029 contacts to help you determine the appropriate tooling.
 Click here

 Q: Can you provide a tutorial on using your tools?

 A: Yes, you can find tutorials on how to use DMC tools on our YouTube page https://www.youtube.com/user/DMCTOOLS or you can request to have one of our National Account Executives visit your facility.

 Q: Does DMC recommend a calibration/check interval (i.e. one or two years)?

 A: DMC does not provide a "standard" timeframe for repair and calibration of tooling.
 Repair and calibration is unique to each user and should be based upon frequency of use, proper care of tool, internal requirements, or adherence to a QMS.
-DMC suggests verification of tooling on a frequent basis to insure the tools are performing as the OEM intended.
+DMC suggests verification of tooling on a frequent basis to ensure the tools are performing as the OEM intended.